andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ### Bloat

-How does bloat (table bloat, dead tuples) actually affect performance?
+How does bloat (table bloat, index bloat) affect performance?

+* Queries on tables with high bloat will require additional IO, navigating through more pages of data.
+Fix is to vacuum or vacuum full.
+* Bloated indexes, such as indexes that reference tuples that have been vacuumed, requires unnecessary seek time through defunct items.
+Fix is to reindex the index.
 * Index only scans slow down with outdated statistics.
 Autovacuum also updates table statistics.
 Thus not related to bloat directly, but efforts to minimize table bloat for a given table, improves performance of index only scanes on indexes on the same table.
 [PG Routing vacuuming docs](https://www.postgresql.org/docs/9.5/routine-vacuuming.html).
 Determine if index only scans are being used with queries on the table in question.